semmalik/dnd-spellbook/README.md

 ---

-# Things to add
+# Things to add before deployment
+- CSS and tidying up of Signup Page
+- CSS for new Custom Spells
+- CSS for Edit modal
+- Some kind of create spell validation that alerts the user if spell doesn't exist (maybe ask if they'd like to add it as new custom spell?)
-- consistent header and footer that contains a logout button
+- add "partials" for consistent header and footer across pages?
--
+- D&D themed background/logos?